Showing posts with label cafe. Show all posts

 Traveling through New York

-We took I-95 south through Meridian, New Haven, Bridgeport, Stamford, CT, and crossing into New Jersey at Fort Lee went across New Jersey Turnpike on I-95 crossing back into NY.
-We were going to stay at 310 Wild Wood Av Staten Island but the rate was $150 a night and there was no shuttle on Tuesdays to the Staten Island Ferry.
+We took I-95 south through Meridian, New Haven, Bridgeport, and Stamford, CT, and crossed into New Jersey at Fort Lee.
+We then crossed the New Jersey Turnpike on I-95, crossing back into NY.
+We were going to stay at 310 Wild Wood Ave, Staten Island, but the rate was $150 a night, and there was no shuttle on Tuesdays to the Staten Island Ferry.

-We asked at the desk of Wild Wood AV Staten Island Inn where we could find a good local place to eat that is nearby?
+We asked at the desk of Wild Wood AV Staten Island Inn where we could find a good local place to eat that is nearby.
 They suggested West Shore Inn Steakhouse, but it was closed for a Christmas Party.
-The other place they suggested was Mikes's Unicorn Diner 2944 Victory Blvd NY.
+The other place they suggested was Mike's Unicorn Diner, 2944 Victory Blvd, NY.

-Eating a salad at Mike Unicorn Diner Staten Island, NY
+Eating a salad at Mike Unicorn Dine, Staten Island, NY

-Mikes Unicorn Diner, we ordered water with lemon and we shared a plate of fried filet of sole, salad, rolls, green beans, fresh mozzarella, tomatoes, cheesecake, pasta, and beets, with bread, it was more than enough to feed two people.
-After we finished eating, we decided not to go back to New York, so we headed toward Washington DC
+At Mike's Unicorn Diner, we ordered water with lemon.
+We shared a plate of fried filet of sole, salad, rolls, green beans, fresh mozzarella, tomatoes, cheesecake, pasta, and beets, accompanied by bread.
+It was more than enough to feed two people.
+After we finished eating, we decided not to go back to New York, so we headed toward Washington, D.C.

-We took I-278 over to I 95 it took us 3 hours and 16 minutes to get from NY to Maryland.
+We took I-278 over to I-95.
+It took us 3 hours and 16 minutes to get from New York to Maryland.

-The whole block was decorated for the Christmas holiday, they were movable, indoor, and outdoor displays.
+The entire block was decorated for the Christmas holiday, featuring movable, indoor, and outdoor displays.

 People were scurrying up and down the block.

-Christmas lights Miracle of 34 St Hampden Baltimore, Maryland
+Christmas lights Miracle of 34, St. Hamp,n Baltimore, Maryland

-We stopped at Cool Harbor Inn located at 141 E 15 Avenue Royal Front VA.
+We stopped at Cool Harbor Inn,n located at 141 E 15th Avenue, Royal Front, VA.

 We checked in at about 12 P.M. ($65 for a king bed in a first-floor conference room).